biananino/ChemProc/CONTRIBUTING.md

-Thanks for considering to contribute to the OMChemSim Simulator.
+Thanks for considering to contribute to ChemProc.

 Contributing can be done by either filing an issue or by contributing code.